Ultrasound Signal Processing: From Models to Deep Learning: Discussion

 These general challenges associated with fully data-driven deep learning methods have in turn spurred research in the field of ``model-based deep learning''.
 Model-based deep learning combines the model-based and data-driven paradigms, and offers a robust signal processing framework.
 It enables learning those aspects of full models from data for which no adequate first-principles derivation is available, or complementing/augmenting partial model knowledge.
 Compared to conventional deep neural networks, these systems often require a smaller number of parameters, and less training data, in order to learn an accurate input-output mapping.

-Model-based deep learning approaches are naturally also finding application in ultrasound signal processing, where formalizing accurate statistical models for both the acquisition (likelihood) and imaged object (prior) is indeed challenging.
-To further facilitate this, in this paper we aimed to unify methods from model-based to data-driven (and back) under the framework of probabilistic inference, which allows us to analyse each method in terms of their probabilistic models for the measurement process and generative priors on to be inferred parameters.
-While the final solutions are diverse, the methods are all derived from the same principles: maximum-a-posteriori (MAP) and maximum-likelihood inference.
-This allows pinpointing the assumptions made by each method as reflected in their statistical models, and which aspects of these assumptions are overcome by learning from data.
-This may highlight opportunities for future research.

 Similar to model-based methods, we can broadly categorize model-based deep learning methods into: 1) algorithms based on iterative solutions, and 2) algorithms based on analytic solutions.
 Algorithms based on iterative solutions can be further split into: 1a) truncated algorithms (fixed number of iterations) of which (possibly a subset of) parameters are fine-tuned end-to-end (termed \textit{deep unfolding/unrolling}), and 1b) iterative algorithms with data-driven priors (e.g \textit{plug-and-play optimization}).
 Examples of 1a are deep unfolded ULM and deep unfolded robust PCA, but also unfolded ADMIRE beamforming.
 A recent example of 1b is the work by Van de Schaft \textit{et al.}, where MRI-based image priors learned with normalizing flows are used for ultrasound speckle suppression \citep{van2021ultrasound}.
-An example of 2) is ABLE, in which the analytic MAP solution for beamforming under unknown non-diagonal covariance Gaussian channel noise is augmented with a neural network, and the entire hybrid solution is optimized end-to-end.
+An example of 2) is ABLE, in which the analytic ML solution for beamforming under unknown non-diagonal covariance Gaussian channel noise is augmented with a neural network, and the entire hybrid solution is optimized end-to-end.
+The methods covered here aim to achieve a better imaging quality, e.g. temporal or spatial resolution, ultimately aiding in the diagnosis process.
+While a deeper analysis of the clinical relevance is a crucial and interesting topic, it is beyond the scope of this work.